Last Updated on

 Trim their nails occasionally or have the groomer do it for you!
 Learn more about what it’s like to groom a Doodle-dog here.

-Both the two pure parents breed are quite expensive and lavish.
-They demand proper care and environment.
+Both the two pure parents are quite expensive and lavish.
+They demand proper care and to be raised in the right environment.
 Not only this, Huskypoos are a rare breed; their exclusiveness and highness make them an expensive crossbreed.

 The average price of a Huskypoo can start around $1,500 but go well over $5,000.
 If you find cheap Huskypoo puppies for sale, it could be a sign that the breeder is an illegal puppy mill.
 Please, report them to the concerned department if you come across such people.